Panattack/Machine-Learning-Algorithms-Neural-Network/README.md

 of the same learning algorithms that you implemented in part A' or others learning algorithms (e.g. MLPs implementations of Scikit-learn), constructing the same curves and tables as in Part A'.
-I will you need to compare with at least two or three available implementations learning algorithms (depending on whether your team has two or three members).
+I will need you to compare with at least two or three available implementations of learning algorithms.
 You should use the same representations of the texts as in Part A (feature vectors with values ​​of 0 or 1 that will indicate which words of vocabulary appear in the text or not, with the same vocabulary as in